 Third touch: Wait three days and call.

 Fourth touch: Wait two days and call.

 Let’s Pull It All Together: Best Sales Cadence Example

 Finally, pulling all the data and findings together, 33 million tracked email activity indicates that the below sales cadence is the most effective based on connect/reply rates.

 This data is meant to inspire you to try new workflows and see what resonates with your audience.

 When it comes down to it, what’s most important is the messaging of your outreach.
 You can master the perfect sales cadence but still not succeed if the messaging doesn’t engage and resonate with your recipients.

-Always continue testing your email campaigns and frequently improving your sales cadence.
-With the rapidly changing sales space, it’s important to stay on top of the ever-changing buyer behaviors.
+Remember, continue testing your sales campaigns so that you can improve your sales cadence based on how buyers are engaging.
+With the rapidly changing sales space, it’s important to stay on top of buyer behaviors and up-to-date strategies.

 Bonus: Hungry for More Data?
 Watch Our Webinar for More Sales Best Practices